IBM/aspera-cli/docs/README.erb.md

 If you want to test with Aspera on Cloud, jump to section: [Wizard](#aocwizard)

-If you want to test with Aspera demo transfer server, a default configuratiion is created on first use:
+If you want to test with Aspera demo transfer server, a default configuration is created on first use:

 ```
 $ <%=cmd%> server browse /